Gratheon/website/blog/2025-03-19 💶 Tehnopol AI accelerator pitch.md

 - Validate that inferencing is realtime https://github.com/Gratheon/entrance-observer/issues/8

-This should allow us to offer a product (entrance camera + GPU) and service for sale while making smallest development effort.

-This will also be an example for future iterations/devices to
+> Why: This should allow us to offer a product (entrance camera + GPU) and service for sale while making smallest development effort.
+This will also be an example for future iterations and devices to decrease cost/energy efficiency of such devices (like ESP32 cam, raspberry pi)

-Web-app:
+## Web-app

-- improve queen detection from photos
+- improve queen detection from photos.
+Currently we use Clarifai-trained and hosted model, but dataset is small and precision is not the best.

-- solve AI model stability (depends on infrastructure)
+- **solve AI model stability** (depends on infrastructure) - currently models are failing as they do not have enough resources
+	- try Clarifai cloud hosting
+	- try hosting models on own infrastructure
+	- keep using CPU
+- fix queen toggling
+- fix basic statistics display

+> Why: This is mainly bugfixing and increasing value of the web-app for customers that want to only manage their apiary data from frame photos, receive good-enough statistics in meaningful timeframes.

-IoT sensors device:
+## IoT sensors device
 - add prophet model to predict future hive weight
 - add alerting in case of anomalies (sudden loss of )